vsandrade/AspNET-CreatingMinimalAPIs/README.md

 This is all of the files for our Course about Asp.NET - Creating Minimal APIs

-The Summary is: Section 8 • 74 Lessons • Total Duration: ___
+The Summary is: Section 9 • 75 Lessons • Total Duration: +7 hours

 01. Introduction
 02. Basic Structure - Minimal API